ilaishimoni/sandbox/README.md

-# Pytest introduction - UnitTesting, fixtures, pytest-mock
+# Pytest introduction - UnitTesting, fixtures, parameterize, pytest-mock

 We are using the *pytest* framework in our automation infrastructure to write our tests.